Bhuvana1797/Bharat-intern-machine-learning-task1-internship/README.md

 3.Model Building and Evaluation
 4.Residuals Analysis

-Data LoadingThe dataset is loaded from Google Drive using Google Colab:from google.colab import drive drive.mount('/content/drive')
+#Data LoadingThe dataset is loaded from Google Drive using Google Colab:
+from google.colab import drive drive.mount('/content/drive')

 import pandas as pd
 df = pd.read_csv('/content/drive/MyDrive/HousePricePrediction (2).csv')

-Exploratory Data Analysis (EDA)Distribution of Sale Prices: i am visualising the distribution of house sale prices using a histogram with a Kernel Density Estimate (KDE) to understand the price distribution: import seaborn as sns import matplotlib.pyplot as plt
+#Exploratory Data Analysis (EDA)Distribution of Sale Prices:
+#i am visualising the distribution of house sale prices using a histogram with a Kernel Density Estimate (KDE) to understand the price distribution:
+import seaborn as sns
+import matplotlib.pyplot as plt